Under Napoleon, Hövelhof became part of the Kingdom of Westphalia, with Kassel as its capital.

 Here are the brothers with a friend and a better view of the houses of the Eppinghof |

-The atmosphere between the villagers and the inhabitants of the settlement deteriorated.
-I remember well that one Sunday, this same chaplain announced from the pulpit, "Those of you who put your feet under our tables," creating a pogrom atmosphere.
+The atmosphere between the villagers and the settlement's inhabitants deteriorated.
+I recall vividly that one Sunday, this same chaplain announced from the pulpit, "Those of you who put your feet under our tables," creating a tense atmosphere.
 Nothing happened because the settlement was too remote, far from the village.

 In the fall of 1945, my father took me to Hamburg, where I attended secondary school while my mother and brother remained in Hövelhof.
 I slept in my father's office until he found appropriate housing for the whole family.
 But that is a different story.

-I am incredibly grateful to my parents that they cared well for us
+I am incredibly grateful to my parents for caring well for us children

 *